AkshitAgarwal05/AkshitAgarwal05/README.md

 - 👋 Hi, I’m Akshit Agarwal
-- 👀 I’m interested in Python and HTML
+- 👀 I’m interested in Python and Web Development
 - 🌱 I’m currently learning Python and I know basics of HTML

--
+- I am a 14 year old eager to know about new developments in technology and artificial intelligence
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...